Sébastien Loeb: 2004

 Loeb alongside Jean Alesi Won the Nations Cup for France at the 2004 Race of Champions.
 Heikki Kovalainen defeated Loeb in the Individuals' Final.
 Loeb was also defeated in a special "World Champions Challenge" by Michael Schumacher.

 2005

 After being surprised by the young event rookie Heikki Kovalainen last year, he beat Tom Kristensen in the final to claim his second title.

 2008

 Loeb won the individual 2008 Race of Champions, becoming the second driver after compatriot Auriol to win the event more than twice.

 2010

 Loeb drove for Team France alongside four-time Formula One World Champion Alain Prost.
 In the individual event, he made it to the final for the seventh time but lost to surprise winner Filipe Albuquerque.

 2022

 At the 2022 Race of Champions Loeb defeated 4 time Formula 1 World Champion Sebastian Vettel 3–1 in the Final to win the event.
 He equals fellow French World Rally Champion Didier Auriol's record to win 4 Races of Champions.

+2025

+Loeb competed in the 2025 Race of Champions in which he won out against Supercars Championship driver Chaz Mostert 2-0 in the Final to win the event.
+Loeb also drove for Team France alongside Formula Two driver Victor Martins.
+The duo won the Nations Cup in the Final against Team Supercars (Australia) consisting of Supercars Championship Champions Brodie Kostecki and Will Brown.
+Consequently, Loeb is the first driver to win both the Nations Cup and the Race of Champions within the same year.